A Colbert Christmas: The Greatest Gift of All!: Operation Humble Kanye

 On November 25, 2008, the songs went on sale as an album on iTunes, where, for a short while, it was #1.

 This, coupled with Kanye West's belief that he is the "voice of this generation of this decade," prompted Colbert to ask everyone watching his show to download his album on December 3 at 5:00 p.m.
 Eastern Time, in "Operation Humble Kanye," an attempt to bring him back to the number one spot and earn him the title of the "voice of this generation of this decade".
 This bumped the album into 2nd place, overtaking West's album.
 On December 4, Colbert proclaimed Kanye officially humbled.

 Reception

 The special has received generally favorable reviews.
-It currently has a Metacritic score of 77 out of 100.
+It currently has a Rotten Tomatoes score of 78%.
 Alessandra Stanley of The New York Times wrote that "Mr. Colbert is delightful, a few of the song parodies are clever, but over all, the show is too long and more than a little strained, much like the holiday specials it mocks".
 Some critics noted that the production values of the special were low, but Tim Goodman of the San Francisco Chronicle said "that's part of the reason it's so funny".
 Goodman concluded that "it's not a classic, but there are worse ways to spend an hour".
 The album won the 2010 Grammy Award for Best Comedy Album.